-1. Undergraduate Study in Creative Arts
+1. Undergraduate Study In Creative Arts

 The undergraduate level of study in creative arts offers a wide range of subjects in different specialist courses to choose from.
 Here are some of the majors that you can study:

 Creative arts is an extensive field as far as courses and specialisations are concerned.
-Under this field, you'll find some comprehensive and common courses like painting, drama and music as well as some of the specialised areas such as circus arts.
+Under this field, you'll find some comprehensive and standard courses like painting, drama, music, and specialised areas such as circus arts.

 All in all, the undergraduate level of creative arts involves the study of theory combined with practice-based work.

-There are various TAFE institutes, universities and private colleges in Australia that offer undergraduate degrees in creative arts.
-Also, several renowned education providers in Australia specialize in creative arts fields.
+Various TAFE institutes, universities and private colleges in Australia offer undergraduate degrees in creative arts.
+Also, several renowned education providers in Australia specialise in creative arts fields.

-Career Opportunities for Undergraduate Level Creative Arts Students
+Career Opportunities For Undergraduate Level Creative Arts Students

 2. Postgraduate Study in Creative Arts

-A postgraduate degree is specifically for students who already have a background in this field, but a few courses are also available for students who wish to change their career and have studied some other programs at the undergraduate level.
+A postgraduate degree is specifically for students with a background in this field.
+Still, a few courses are available for students wishing to change their careers.
+They have studied some other programs at the undergraduate level.

-As we all know, the creative experience is vital for creative arts courses, so you must ensure that your institute offers excellent facilities like exhibition spaces, art studios, theatres and recording studios.
+As we all know, the creative experience is vital for creative arts courses.
+You must ensure that your institute offers excellent facilities like exhibition spaces, art studios, theatres and recording studios.

-Career Opportunities for Postgraduate level Creative Arts Students
+Career Opportunities For Postgraduate level Creative Arts Students

-3. VET Study in Creative Arts
+3. VET Study In Creative Arts

-Vocational Education and Training programs in the creative arts fields covers a broad range of visual and performing arts courses such as acting, ceramics, desktop publishing, animation, arts administration, stage management, fine arts, dance, music, printing, and fashion designing courses in Australia for international students.
+Vocational Education and Training programs in the creative arts fields cover a broad range of visual and performing arts courses such as acting, ceramics, desktop publishing, animation, arts administration, stage management, fine arts, dance, music, printing, and fashion designing courses in Australia for international students.

-Where to Study VET Creative Arts Courses in Australia?
+Where To Study VET Creative Arts Courses in Australia?

 You can study VET creative arts courses at Private VET providers and TAFE institutes in Australia.
 It is very convenient to find the course of your choice under the VET level study.
 There are even some education providers who are specialists in creative arts courses.

-Career Opportunities for VET level Creative Arts Students
+Career Opportunities For VET-Level Creative Arts Students

-Other job prospects, particularly in the field of printing, are only available to qualified VET students.
-Through VET study, you'll not just get a great job, but you will also attain practical knowledge of how a specific industry operates.
+Other job prospects, particularly in the printing field, are only available to qualified VET students.
+Through VET study, you'll not just get a great job.
+Still, you will also attain practical knowledge of how a specific industry operates.